* This is the Professional Version. *

 Increased pressure at the lower esophageal sphincter (LES) causes obstruction with secondary dilation of the esophagus.
-Esophageal retention of undigested food is common.
+Esophageal retention of undigested food and liquid is common.

 Achalasia occurs at any age but usually begins between ages 20 and 60.
 Onset is insidious, and progression is gradual over months or years.
 Dysphagia for both solids and liquids is the major symptom.
 Nocturnal regurgitation of undigested food occurs in about 33% of patients and may cause cough and pulmonary aspiration.
 Chest pain is less common but may occur on swallowing or spontaneously.
 Mild to moderate weight loss occurs; when weight loss is pronounced, particularly in elderly patients whose symptoms of dysphagia developed rapidly, achalasia secondary to a tumor of the gastroesophageal junction should be considered.

-Achalasia must be differentiated from a distal stenosing carcinoma and a peptic stricture, particularly in patients with systemic sclerosis (see Systemic Sclerosis), in whom esophageal manometry may also show aperistalsis.
-Systemic sclerosis is usually accompanied by a history of Raynaud phenomenon and symptoms of gastroesophageal reflux disease (GERD—see Gastroesophageal Reflux Disease (GERD)) due to low or absent LES pressure.
+Achalasia must be differentiated from a distal stenosing carcinoma and a peptic stricture, particularly in patients with systemic sclerosis, in whom esophageal manometry may also show aperistalsis.
+Systemic sclerosis is usually accompanied by a history of Raynaud phenomenon and symptoms of gastroesophageal reflux disease (GERD) due to low or absent LES pressure.

-Achalasia due to cancer at the gastroesophageal junction can be diagnosed by CT of the chest and abdomen or by endoscopic ultrasound.
+Achalasia due to cancer at the gastroesophageal junction can be diagnosed by CT of the chest and abdomen or by endoscopic ultrasound with biopsy.

 Pulmonary aspiration and the presence of cancer are the determining prognostic factors.
 Nocturnal regurgitation and coughing suggest aspiration.
 Pulmonary complications secondary to aspiration are difficult to manage.
 Incidence of esophageal cancer in patients with achalasia may be increased; this point is controversial.

-Achalasia can also be treated by chemical denervation of cholinergic nerves in the distal esophagus by direct injection of botulinum toxin type A into the LES.
+In patients who are not candidates for these treatment options, chemical denervation of cholinergic nerves in the distal esophagus by direct endoscopic injection of botulinum toxin type A into the LES may be tried.
 Clinical improvement occurs in 70 to 80% of patients, but results may last only 6 mo to 1 yr.

 A viral- or autoimmune-induced loss of ganglion cells in the myenteric plexus of the esophagus decreases esophageal peristalsis and impairs relaxation of the lower esophageal sphincter (LES).